 - These scholarships aim to prepare gifted and talented students to take on key roles in companies and other areas of society.
 In order to be successful, applicants must have above average grades and be willing to take on social responsibility in their own environment.
 The selection committee awards the scholarships on the basis of a regional selection process followed by an assessment centre.
 Direct applications from students (to be sent to the liaison officer at FAU) may be submitted up until the end of the fourth semester (Bachelor’s degree students up until the end of the second semester) and direct applications from graduates (to be sent directly to Stiftung der Deutschen Wirtschaft) may be submitted when they start their doctoral degree.
 Application forms are available online.

-- Stiftung der Deutschen Wirtschaft, Breite Straße 29, 11078 Berlin, phone: +49 30 20331540; www.sdw.org.
+- Stiftung der Deutschen Wirtschaft, Breite Straße 29, 11078 Berlin, phone +49 30 20331540; www.sdw.org.

-Deutsche Bundesstiftung Umwelt
+Deutsche Bundesstiftung Umwelt (German)

 - Scholarships for graduates who have not yet started their doctoral degree; maximum 28 years of age.
-Exceptions to the age limit may be made in certain circumstances, such as for applicants who completed secondary education their qualification during adulthood or discontinued their studies to raise children but completed their studies within a short period of time.
+Exceptions to the age limit may be made in certain circumstances, such as for applicants who gained their qualifications during adulthood or discontinued their studies to raise children but completed their studies within a short period of time.
 The topic of the doctoral degree must be related to the environmental situation in Germany.
 In addition to an above average degree, candidates are expected to have a doctoral thesis topic relating to a current issue which will provide a contribution towards conservation.
 Applications must be submitted by 15 February/15 August.

-- An der Bornau 2, 49090 Osnabrück, phone: +49 541 96330; online application at www.dbu.de.
+- An der Bornau 2, 49090 Osnabrück, phone +49 541 96330; online application at www.dbu.de.